 As small as it is, Mgahinga National Park is a home to three of the eight Virunga Volcanoes (the Mufumbiro Mountains) including Sabinyo, Gahinga, and Muhabura as well as the famous Batwa Trail that gives tourists an insight into the life of the Pygmies-the original inhabitants of the Forest before it was gazetted into a National Park in 1991.
 Therefore, the jaw-dropping activities tourists who visit this Park can enjoy include;

-One of the reasons why Mgahinga National Park is popular is because of gorilla trekking tours and is part of the extensive Virunga Conservation Area that also comprises of Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of Congo.
+One of the reasons why Mgahinga National Park is popular is because of gorilla trekking tours and is part of the extensive Virunga Conservation Area that also comprises Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of Congo.
 There is so far only one habituated gorilla family known as the “Nyakagyezi family”, thus only 8 gorilla permits are available daily.
-Participants are required to wear long sleeved shirts, long trousers, strong waterproof hiking boots and cotton socks and carry backpacks, snacks, drinking water and walking stick on the day of trekking.
+Participants are required to wear long-sleeved shirts, long trousers, strong waterproof hiking boots, and cotton socks and carry backpacks, snacks, drinking water, and a walking stick on the day of trekking.

 Golden monkey tracking

 Mgahinga National Park is the only place in Uganda where Silver meets Gold because it’s the only Park where both Mountain gorillas and Golden monkeys are found.
 The endangered Golden monkeys are also habituated (for at least two years) and thus are able to be seen by tourists without them shying or running away.
 They are characterized by their golden bodies, cheeks, and tails with black limbs and beautiful crowns on their heads and tail-ends.
 Unlike mountain gorillas that are found on the upper slopes, Golden monkeys occupy the Bamboo forests and thus are easier to track but are more playful thus sometimes difficult to have clear sightings.